 One modern variation was born in North America thanks to the creation of cream cheese in the late 1800s.
-Thanks to the New York resident, William Lawrence, this take on the cheesecake made for a more dense and creamier version than those found with the more the traditional ricotta cheese.
+The new cheesecake was a more dense and creamier version than those found with the more the traditional ricotta cheese.
 This new style, known as New York Baked, remains to be a popular version today and, much like alternative cheese versions, can be served plain, with fillings, or dressed with toppings.

 As it is April 23, we’d be remiss if we didn’t mention National Cherry Cheesecake Day.
 Who doesn’t love the look and flavour of this winning combination?